KuunCun/MonsterGame/README.md

 # Monster Game

 This is a little monster game made with Python and PyGame.
-I made it on a whim while helping someone whom a python newbie.
+I made it on a whim while helping someone whom is a python newbie.

 **WARNING:** *Python 3.8 or newer* required!